 When the frozen stuff is thawed, I add the green leaves, finely chopped.
 It can be anything.
 I use dandelion greens, kale, mustard greens, radish tops, Swiss chard, collard greens, basically any green leaves that I find at the farmers market or at the store, usually, I love everything that is in season.

 I don’t eat spinach at the moment but spinach is an option too.
 Chop them really small, add them to the pan and add a little bit of water.
 Cover and cook for a few minutes (depending on the type of greens, more or less than 5 minutes).
 I finish with fresh herbs or, if I don’t have them, I use frozen pesto or any herbal concoction I have in the freezer.

 You can replace the green leaves with broccoli or broccolini, cauliflower, or asparagus, or mix them with the green leaves.
 If you chop them small or slice them thin, they don’t need a long time to cook.

-Serving.
 You can always serve your dish with a green salad, fresh radishes and even some steamed veggies, like broccoli, if you haven’t added them already to the dish.
-They may not be very photogenic, but I promise you these meals are delicious and satisfying, healthy and a nutritional powerhouse.
+They may not be very photogenic.
+But I promise you these meals are delicious and satisfying, healthy and a nutritional powerhouse.

-Bon appetit!
-If you have any questions about the cooking process, require more details or need ideas for substitutions, leave a comment below and I’ll try my best to answer.
+If you have any questions about the cooking process, require more details, or need ideas for substitutions, leave a comment below and I’ll try my best to answer.